pivotal/docs-tap/scc/install-ootb-delivery-basic.md

     service_account      default  string  Name of the service account in the namespace where the Deliverable is
                                           submitted to.

+    git_implementation   go-git   string  Which git client library to use.
+                                          Valid options are go-git or libgit2.
     ```

 1. Create a file named `ootb-delivery-basic-values.yaml` that specifies the